Gikoskos/libvoids/README.md

 # libvoids

-A collection of data structures implemented in C.
+A collection of data structures implemented in C. The data structures store data and keys that are of type pointer to void `void*`.

-## Building
+## How to build

+The build system is CMake.

 To build the static library, create a new `build` folder in the root of the repository, and run